My notes on prototyping with local swift packages

 Common

-packages which serves as sort of umbrella package for efficient reuse etc
+package that serves as an umbrella package for efficient reuse.

 Final note:

-- Now you can structure your prototype projects with proper framework structures
+- With this setup, you can structure your prototype projects with proper framework structures, making your code more modular, single-purpose, and easier to reason about.

 Gotchas:

-- Embedding packages as submodules is a great way to speed up xcode build times
+- Embedding packages as submodules can be a great way to speed up Xcode build times.